-This instructor didn’t assign homework or even use a blackboard, but he did sometimes bark.
-“Rusty the dog taught me that animals have personalities, minds and feelings of their very own,” says the eminent primatologist and author.
-Rusty was her childhood companion, though not really her dog.
+This instructor didn’t assign homework or even use a blackboard, but he sometimes did bark.
+“Rusty, the dog, taught me that animals have personalities, minds, and feelings of their very own,” says the eminent primatologist and author.
+Rusty was her childhood companion, though not her dog.
 She explains, “Rusty belonged to a hotel around the corner.”

 Jane Goodall’s Life

 Hectic is an understatement to describe Goodall’s schedule nowadays.
 She’s on the road 300 days a year, and having a dog wouldn’t be practical.
-One day she may be meeting with African tribal leaders, and then head off to speak at a black tie event in the United States.
+One day she may be meeting with African tribal leaders, and then head off to speak at a black-tie event in the United States.
 Her message to audiences anywhere in the world is always pretty much the same.
 “You, as an individual, can make a difference.”
 And she remains optimistic about saving the environment.
 Her two most recent books (The Ten Trusts, with Marc Beckoff, from Harper, and Reason for Hope from Warner Books) explore the reasons for this optimism.

 It was Goodall who discovered that chimps are more like ourselves than we had previously imagined.
-They wage wars over territories.
+Chimps also wage wars over territories.
 They fashion crude weapons.
 They make and use tools to help them find food.
 And chimps also exhibit real love.
 “People would be amazed if they knew how smart the great apes are,” says Goodall.
 “Some human beings may not want to think about it, but chimpanzees do share at least 98 percent of our genes.”

-Goodall’s program is called Roots and Shoots (from her Jane Goodall institute).
+Goodall’s program is called Roots and Shoots (from her Jane Goodall Institute).
 The idea is to teach environmental and humanitarian awareness to future generations.
-One recent project included making peace doves — kids from around the world participated, from China to the Middle East to Manhattan.
+One recent project included making peace doves, kids from around the world participated, from China to the Middle East to Manhattan.
 In all, there are 6,500 Roots and Shoots groups, representing 87 nations.

 Goodall adds, “As we continue to urbanize and become further separated from the natural world, I believe we instinctively yearn for some connection [to nature].
 That connection can be a pet.
 Even as I visit little villages around the world, generally, one

 Article written by Author: Steve Dale